 “The Black Family in Slavery and Freedom, 1750-1925” by Herbert Gutman, 1976

-I could go on and on, and mention works by Deborah Gray White on enslaved women (“Ar’n’t I a Woman?
-Female Slaves in the Plantation South”) works by Ira Berlin (“Many Thousands Gone”) and John Hope Franklin (“Runaway Slaves: Rebels on the Plantation”).
-There are more than I could ever review here, but I hope if you have not yet thought about reading one of these works you will.
+There is so much rich work in this space.
+I could add works by Deborah Gray White on enslaved women (“Ar’n’t I a Woman?
+Female Slaves in the Plantation South”) and Ira Berlin (“Many Thousands Gone” and “Generations of Captivity”).
+I’d be remiss without mentioning John Hope Franklin (“From Slavery to Freedom” and “Runaway Slaves: Rebels on the Plantation”).